leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/sql.md

 all of the CSV files into "tables" in a database.
 This section is less important because this is often done by a data engineer and not data scientists.
-There are many considerations about "usecases for the data" that will determine different tuning parameters for the databases.
+There are many considerations about "usecases for the data" that will determine different choices for the databases.

-To do this, we will
+To create a naive relational database, we will
 - Establish a database with `sqlite3.connect()`
 - Create an empty table for each CSV with `CREATE TABLE ...`
   - `CREATE TABLE` is an SQL command which will be passed to the database via `sqlite3.connection.cursor.execute()` as a string.
 This allows us to write SQL queries composing strings via string manipulation.
+    - We specify the column name followed by its data type, leveraging the data types inferred by pandas when we read in the data using `pandas.read_csv`
   - This is often where one would constrain particular columns like allowing missing values, designating one or more primary keys, create a default value, specifying the data type etc.
 - Insert records into the table with `INSERT INTO {table} ...
 VALUES ...`

+We will relay the SQL queries to the database in Python.
-To do this in Python, place the CSV files in the same directory as the following script.
+Place the CSV files in the same directory as the following script.
 The script will perform the steps we describe above.
+Try to analyze the code in pieces and analyze each bit before moving forward.

 ```python
 import sqlite3